 - Will you be driving at high speed for long distances?

-All of these factor can require an increase in the tyre pressures setting and your vehicles hand book is normally the best place to start the search and find what increase in pressure is required (if any) when one of the above factors is implemented.
+All of these factor can require an increase in the tyre pressure setting and your vehicles hand book is normally the best place to start the search and find what increase in pressure is required (if any) when one of the above factors is implemented.

-The pressures can be found in a couple of places depending on vehicle manufacture but the main places to try are on a label on the front door posts, on the back of the fuel cap cover or in the owners hand book that came with the vehicle.
+Your tyre pressures can be found in a couple of places depending on vehicle manufacture but the main places to try are on a label on the front door posts, on the back of the fuel cap cover or in the owners hand book that came with the vehicle.

 If you cant find them look on our tyre pressure charts found here: TYRE PRESSURE CHARTS